ai-for-public-services/img-rtc-demonstrator/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <sub> **Figure 1.** Methodological Pipeline </sub>

-Figure 1 shows that first, road networks and aerial images were combined into one dataset of evenly spaced road segment points, which were further linked to RTC data.
-Then, a convolutional autoencoder (CAE), principal component analysis (PCA), and hierarchical clustering are used to extract image features from the data before grouping road segments for analysis and interpretation.
+Figure 1 shows that first, road networks and over 100,000 aerial images were combined into one dataset of evenly spaced road segment points, which were further linked to RTC data.
+Then, a convolutional autoencoder (CAE), principal component analysis (PCA), and hierarchical clustering were used in turn to extract image features from the data before grouping road segments for analysis and interpretation.

 **Road Traffic Collision Data**